sigasi/sigasi_insights/tech/one-ip-block-project.md

 where I set up the first few
 libraries](/screencasts/organizing-grlib-one-project-library.html) in the open source [GRLIB](http://www.gaisler.com/) collection.
-You can also download [a zip file with the all the GRLIB libraries (and a few of its example designs)](resources/grlib-gpl-1.0.20-b3403-b.tgz).
+You can also download [a zip file with all the GRLIB libraries (and a few of its example designs)](resources/grlib-gpl-1.0.20-b3403-b.tgz).
 Use **File &gt; Import... &gt; General &gt; Existing Projects into Workspace**.
 Then **Select archive file**, **Select All** and click